 To open a museum to promote the rich history of the American Locomotive Company and Schenectady Locomotive Works, educating the public through artifacts and historical documents.

-The ALCO Historical & Technical Society is excited to announce the grand opening (or re-opening if you wish) of the ALCO Heritage Exhibit at the Walter Elwood Museum in Amsterdam, NY on February 15 at 10:00 am.
-It will then be available for view during normal museum hours throughout the year.
-This is the result of over a year's worth of hard work to recover from the closing of the ALCO Heritage Museum in Schenectady and the financial strain that followed.
+February 15, 2015 marks the first anniversary of the ALCO Historical & Technical Society of our partnership with the Walter Elwood Museum in Amsterdam, NY to house the ALCO Heritage Exhibits from the museum.
+It is available to view during normal museum hours throughout the year.
 Many of the exhibits are the same with a few changes and some new additions, including a new exhibit on the correlation between the Erie Canal and early area railroads, plus it's effect on ALCO's predecessor, the Schenectady Locomotive Works.
-This new exhibit was made possible through the Erie Canalway Heritage Fund.
+This new exhibit is made possible through the Erie Canalway Heritage Fund.
 Come out and see us in our new home.

 The ALCO Historical and Technical Society was created to preserve and share the history of the American Locomotive Company (ALCO), a prolific builder of steam and diesel locomotives that was based in Schenectady, NY.
 Their role in WWII as a manufacturer of tanks and other war materiel, and in the early days of cars, are two additional areas the Society is focused on.